lgcelarie/inventory-checker/README.md

 - webhook_url: The URL for the discord channel webhook

-- s3_bucket_name: the S3 bucket name in which the json file with the items to check will be.
-Here's an example of the file
+- s3_bucket_name: the S3 bucket name in which the json file with the items to check will be and to name it items.json.
+Here's an example for the contents of the file: